ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 By the end of this series of courses, you will develop skills to:

 * Develop and complete an independent research process
 * Present and communicate complex ideas in a variety of media via proposal and oral defenses
 * Describe and analyze a research process, its methods, and outcomes in the form of a formal thesis document
-* Effectively accomplish and offer peer and metacritical review
+* Effectively accomplish and offer peer and meta-critical review

 ### Grading policies